PierreOnn/NN-and-CAE/README.md

 - wandb agent machinelearningassignment/MachineLearning/10u28ok3

-Now, when logged in and the agent has started, it should be able to run the code in regard to the pre-defined sweeps in one of the yaml files and collect the outcomes on the platform.
+Now, when logged in and the agent has started, it should be able to run the code in regard to the predefined sweeps in one of the yaml files and collect the outcomes on the platform.

 Unfortunately because of the deep integration for hyperparameter tuning, it is not possible to run that code without Weights and Biases.